Severe asthma

 Project funding

-This report was fully initiated and funded by AstraZeneca in collaboration with The Health Policy Partnership (HPP) who consulted with a group of expert stakeholders in the delivery of this report.
-HPP led project management, research, stakeholder interviews and drafting of the report.
+The 2023 policy report was fully initiated and funded by AstraZeneca in collaboration with HPP, which consulted with a group of expert stakeholders in the delivery of this report.
+HPP led the project management, research, stakeholder interviews and drafting of the report.
 AstraZeneca reviewed all content for factual accuracy.
 All interviewed stakeholders reviewed the full report.

 Share